KHajduk00/CLI-Mate/README.md

 python app.py
 ```

 The application will start displaying the current time and updating weather and air quality information every minute.
-Data is logged to a CSV file (named after your city) every hour.

-## CSV Output

-The application generates a CSV file named after your specified city (e.g., `YourCity.csv`).
-This file contains hourly logs of weather and air quality data, including:

-- Timestamp
-- Temperature
-- Feels like temperature
-- Humidity
-- Pressure
-- Visibility
-- Wind speed
-- Cloud coverage
-- Rainfall
-- Air Quality Index (AQI)
-- Concentrations of various pollutants (CO, NO, NO2, O3, SO2, PM2.5, PM10, NH3)

-This data can be used for further analysis or visualization using other tools.

 ## Note